 It’s time to hit the road again, this time heading toward Castle Fraser, an imposing and atmospheric Scottish castle full of history.
 Home of the Fraser family for more than 400 years, the castle is filled with family portraits, ornaments and mementos – all of which have their own colorful stories to tell about the lairds.
 Discover quirky features such the Laird’s Lug, a chamber hidden above the Great Hall so the laird could eavesdrop on his visitors!
 Insider tip: The panoramic views from the top of the round tower are not to be missed!
 On a clear day you can even see the distinctive peaks of Bennachie in the distance.

 Then, it’s a short trip down the road to the Falls of Feugh, Banchory.
 Here, salmon can be seen leaping up the apparently unscalable rocks, amidst an often raging torrent, compelled by instinct to return to their spawning grounds further up the river.
 The best times to see this are September to November (winter run) and February to March (spring run).

-Final stop on the trip is Drum Castle, one of Scotland’s oldest tower houses.
-Here you can explore the medieval High Hall – on the main floor you’ll find one of the finest libraries in any Scottish castle, now home to around 4,000 volumes, some of which date back to the 1500s.
+Our final stop is Drum Castle, one of Scotland’s oldest tower houses.
+Here you can explore the medieval High Hall – on the main floor you’ll find one of the finest libraries in any Scottish castle, now home to around 4,000 volumes, some of which date back to the 1500’s.
 Insider tip: you can actually stay in the Courtyard Cottage on Drum Castle Estate.
-Only 10 miles from the heart of Aberdeen, this charming 16th century apartment makes an ideal base for exploring all that the area has to offer. —> Book Accommodations
+Only 10 miles from the heart of Aberdeen, this charming 16th-Century apartment makes an ideal base for exploring all that the area has to offer. —> Book Accommodations